ExpediaGroup/graphql-kotlin/docs/schema-generator/execution/optional-undefined-arguments.md

 ## Using OptionalInput wrapper

-`OptionalInput` sealed class is a convenient wrapper that provides easy distinction between unspecified, `null` and non-null value.
-If target argument is not specified in the request it will be represented as `Undefined` object, otherwise actual value will be wrapped in `Defined` class.
+`OptionalInput` is a convenient sealed class wrapper that provides distinction between undefined, null, and non-null values.
+If the argument is not specified in the request it will be represented as a `OptionalInput.Undefined` object, otherwise the value will be wrapped in `OptionalInput.Defined` class.

 ```kotlin
 fun optionalInput(input: OptionalInput<String>): String = when (input) {